 According to Tech Nation, talent is one of the biggest challenges for tech for good companies in the UK.
 Tech for social good companies typically attract more non-tech professionals and companies need to invest in ongoing training for their employees to help them adapt to new technology.

 Tech for good organisations are more likely to have access to vulnerable people’s data, which requires even strict data protection measures.
 If the data was to fall into the wrong hands, it could have devastating impacts.

-4 Tech and SaaS Companies Can Use Tech for Good
+4 Tech and SaaS Companies Who Use Tech for Good

-Despite these challenges companies are still creating innovative technological solutions to improve our society.
-Here are a four great examples of companies that are changing the world with tech for good:
+Despite these challenges, companies are still creating innovative technological solutions to improve our society.
+Here are four great examples of companies that are changing the world with tech for good:

 1. Accessible Food Ordering from Good Food Talks

 Back in 2014, the GearedApp team had the pleasure of working with Matt from Good Food Talks.
 Matt had downloaded one of GearedApp’s apps, The Bay Fish, and noted that it worked well with iOS VoiceOver.

 We worked with Matt to develop the app to be accessible to the visibly impaired.
 The Good Food Talks app provides users with a menu in their pocket that harnesses smartphone features.
 Users can then search for a nearby restaurant and use VoiceOver to navigate and read menu items aloud.

 Many restaurants are now getting on board with Good Food Talks to ensure an equal experience for all of their customers, including Nando’s, Pret a Manger and Babylon.